 To reinstate, if you think that you might be selling your home pretty soon.
 Then it would help if you thought hard before paying off the mortgage on the house.

-When you sell your home, you might get money to repay the home loan without depleting savings.
+When you sell your home, you might get money to repay the home loan without depleting your savings.

 In reality, not everyone completes their profession with enough money to enjoy a comfy lifestyle after retirement.
 That’s why many Americans still work even after crossing the traditional retirement age (65 years).